jonabc/linked-project-columns/README.md

 This action makes this scenario easier by actively mirroring columns across project boards.
 We can create an `active epics` column on the feature board that will automatically stay up to date with the `active` column on the epics project board.

+### Readonly views for projects

+In this scenario all cards, issues and PRs are managed on a primary project board.
+Users and teams create secondary boards for readonly views on specific content from the primary.

 ## Usage

 The action is intended to be run on a cron schedule, see [mirror.yml](./.github/workflows/mirror.yml) for an example.
-The linked action workflow also uses the `push` event trigger for testing purposes only, and is not generally recommended for use.
+The linked action workflow also uses the `push` event trigger for testing purposes only, which is for testing purposes only and not generally recommended for use.

 ```
 on: